FriendsOfAkeneo/IcecatConnector/README.md

 ## Build attributes mappings

 This is a big setup step.
+The opération consists in mapping Akeneo attributes on Icecat features.
 *TODO*